Therapy's 'human touch' is nearing its sell-by date

 A poster with a testimonial from a 44-year-old user of of generative AI chatbot for mental health: ""It was life changing, profound… Because this was an impossible time.
 There were so many sadnesses, one right after the other.
 And it just happened to be the perfect thing for me, in this moment of my life.
 Without this, I would not have survived this way.
 Because of this technology emerging at this exact moment in my life, I’m OK.
 I was not OK before.”
 Source: “’It happened to be the perfect thing’: experiences of generative AI chatbots for mental health’”; Steven Siddals, John Torous, Astrid Coxon; Nature

-A few weeks ago I wrote an article on the deepening crisis in psychotherapy, drawing parallels with the failures of my former industry, journalism.
+A few weeks ago I wrote an article on the deepening crisis in psychotherapy, drawing parallels with the failures of my former industry, mainstream journalism.
 In the piece I argued that therapy will pay dearly for its neglect of the rapid incursion by artificial intelligence-based tools as the confidante to our inner lives.
 This isn't hyperbole: In April, Harvard Business Review announced that in 2025, the top three reasons people are using generative AI tools such as ChatGPT include 👇🏾

 1. Therapy and companionship (up from no. 2 last year, replacing 'generating ideas')